 Another option is to buy that bagged cabbage mix near the salads at the store.
 Since this is so fine you could enjoy it as early as 30 minutes after soaking.
 Of course longer is better if you ask me but it would save you some time already having it chopped into little bits.

+If you can’t get enough of this flavor, try our fried pickle and ranch dip too!
 Choose whichever you like, jump to recipe below and get going on this easy pickled cabbage dish.
 Want more?
 Try swamp cabbage some night, it’s addicting!